 case studies

-Nantgarw Chinaworks Museum, Cardiff
+Nantgarw Chinaworks Museum

 Nantgarw China Works is a 200-year-old heritage site associated with the renowned Nantgarw porcelain factory and later clay tobacco-pipe works.